Show me:

 Caption

 When this beautiful blue-and-white dish arrived on European shores as part of a cargo from China, no European could yet match the exceptional craftsmanship evident in its manufacture.
-The art of making porcelain in its perfectly white hard-paste form was unknown in the West until the early 18th century.
+The art of making porcelain in its perfectly white form was unknown in the West until the early 18th century.
 Blue-and-white china was first imported to Europe by the Portuguese and Spanish, and then in the 17th and 18th centuries by the Dutch and English.
 Its unique qualities ensured it found a ready market, and the Western passion for collecting blue-and-white Chinese porcelain lasted for several centuries.
 The product became known as ‘china’ because of its origins and came to represent for Europeans a notion of ‘exotic’ elegance and sophistication.
 The type of decorative design on this exquisite large dish is known as kraak, perhaps after the type of ships (known as carraca) that first traded with Asia.
 Here it consists of complex religious symbols, including a carp turning into a dragon, a flaming wheel, a fan and a gourd, which would have been largely unfamiliar to Western audiences.

 Summary